Military dictatorship in Brazil: United States involvement

-The US Ambassador Lincoln Gordon later admitted that the embassy had given money to anti-Goulart candidates in the 1962 municipal elections, and had encouraged the plotters; many extra United States military and intelligence personnel were operating in four United States Navy oil tankers and the aircraft carrier USS Forrestal, in an operation code-named Operation Brother Sam.
-These ships had positioned off the coast of Rio de Janeiro in case Brazilian troops required military assistance during the 1964 coup.
-A document from Gordon in 1963 to US president John F. Kennedy also describes the ways João Goulart should be put down, and his fears of a communist intervention supported by the Soviets or by Cuba.
+U.S. ambassador Lincoln Gordon later admitted that the embassy had given money to anti-Goulart candidates in the 1962 municipal elections and encouraged the plotters; many extra U.S. military and intelligence personnel were operating in four U.S. Navy oil tankers and the aircraft carrier USS Forrestal, in an operation code-named Brother Sam.
+The ships were positioned off the coast of Rio de Janeiro in case rebel Brazilian troops required military assistance during the 1964 coup.
+A 1963 document from Gordon to U.S. President John F. Kennedy describes the ways Goulart should be put down, and his fears of a communist intervention supported by the Soviets or by Cuba.

-Washington immediately recognized the new government in 1964, and hailed the coup d'état as one of the "democratic forces" that had allegedly staved off the hand of international communism.
-American mass media outlets like Henry Luce's Time magazine also gave positive remarks about the dissolution of political parties and salary controls at the beginning of Castello Branco mandate.
+Washington immediately recognized the new government in 1964, and hailed the coup as one of the "democratic forces" that had allegedly staved off international communism.
+American mass media outlets such as Henry Luce's Time magazine also favorably assessed the dissolution of political parties and salary controls at the beginning of Castelo Branco's term.
+According to Vincent Bevins, the military dictatorship established in Brazil, the fifth most populous nation in the world, "played a crucial role in pushing the rest of South America into the pro-Washington, anticommunist group of nations."

 Brazil actively participated in the CIA-backed state terror campaign against left-wing dissidents known as Operation Condor.

-The alleged communist threat
+The alleged Communist threat

-The argument used to justify the establishment of a military dictatorship in the country was the imminence of a "communist threat" in 1964.
-The historian Rodrigo Patto Sá Motta disputes the assertion that communism was of sufficient strength in Brazil to threaten the democratic system in 1964.
+The argument used to justify the establishment of military dictatorship in Brazil was the imminence of a "Communist threat" in 1964.
+The historian Rodrigo Patto Sá Motta disputes that communism had sufficient support in Brazil to threaten the democratic system in 1964.
 In an interview, Motta said:

-Instead, Motta asserts that the assertion of a "communist threat" was fabricated to unify the Brasilian armed forces and increase their support among the general population.
+Instead, Motta argued that the assertion of a "Communist threat" was fabricated to unify the Brazilian armed forces and increase their support among the general population.